 My script, July and Half of August has had public readings at Theatre Wit in Chicago and the Vineyard Theatre in New York, plus a workshop in Los Angeles.
 In 2015, one of the scenes was made into a short film, directed by Brandeaux Tourville and starring Annika Marks and Robert Baker.
 It had its premiere at the 2015 Albuquerque Film and Music Experience.

 I’ve been blogging here since 2002.
 It’s not a “film blog.”
 The blog is (and always has been) extremely eclectic.
 I follow obsessions for sometimes years (Dean Stockwell, Elvis Presley, Supernatural, Cary Grant).
-I have “regulars” who’ve been reading here since the earliest days.
-The comments section on my site is not only civil but a lot of fun!
+I have “regulars” who’ve been reading here since its earliest days.
+The comments section on my site is not only civil but fun and thought-provoking and engaging.
 Disagreement is fine and sometimes great, but the nonsense you see elsewhere is not allowed on my site.
 Keeping people from derailing conversations takes mild moderation on my part, but it’s worth it to those who love discussing things at length.
 Feel free to join in.